bogdanvuk/rst/examples/paper/source/index.rst

 Each instance starts from the DT root and traverses the DT in order to be assigned a class.
 If the test condition given by equation :eq:`oblique_test` is **true** in certain node, the DT traversal is continued via left child, otherwise it is continued via right child.
 Depending on the leaf in which the instance finishes after traversal, it is classified into class assigned to that leaf.
 One possible traversal path is shown in :num:`Figure #fig-oblique-dt` in red.
 After the traversal, the instance will be classified into the class :math:`C_{4}`.

 There are two general approaches to DT induction: incremental (node-by-node) and full tree induction.
-Furthermore, the process of finding the optimal oblique DT is a hard algorithmic problem **[ref]**, therefore most of DT induction algorithms use some kind of heuristic for optimization process, which is often some sort of evolutionary algorithm (EA). :num:`Figure #fig-evolutionary-dt-algorithm-tree` shows the taxonomy of EA for DT induction given in :cite:`RCB12`.
+Furthermore, the process of finding the optimal oblique DT is a hard algorithmic problem :cite:`struharik2014inducing`, therefore most of DT induction algorithms use some kind of heuristic for optimization process, which is often some sort of evolutionary algorithm (EA). :num:`Figure #fig-evolutionary-dt-algorithm-tree` shows the taxonomy of EA for DT induction given in :cite:`RCB12`.
 Computationally least demanding approach for DT induction is a greedy top-down recursive partitioning strategy for the tree growth, hence most DT induction algorithms use this approach.
 Naturally, this approach suffers from inability of escaping local optima.
-Better results **[ref]** are obtained by the inducers that work on full DT, with cost of higher computational complexity.
+Better results, especially if DT size is considered, are obtained by the inducers that work in full DT, with cost of higher computational complexity :cite:`struharik2014inducing`.

-The training phase is more demanding of the two and can last for hours or even days **[ref]** for practical problems.
-By accelerating this task, machine learning systems could be trained faster, allowing for shorter design cycles.
-This might also allow machine learning systems to be rebuilt in real-time for applications that require such rapid adapting **[ref]**.
+DT induction phase can be very computationally demanding and can last for hours or even days **[ref]** for practical problems.This is certainly true for full DT inference algorithms.
+By accelerating this task, machine learning systems could be trained faster allowing for shorter design cycles, or could process large amount of data, which is of particular interest if DTs are used in the data mining applications :cite:`witten2005data`.
+This might also allow DT learning systems to be rebuilt in real-time for applications that require such rapid adapting, such as machine vision :cite:`prince2012computer,challa2011fundamentals`, bioinformatics :cite:`lesk2013introduction,baldi2001bioinformatics`, web mining :cite:`liu2007web,russell2013mining`, text mining :cite:`weiss2010fundamentals,aggarwal2012mining`, etc.

-**da li staviti odakle je uzeta slika.
-Da li ukloniti?
-Da li je bitno za dalji rad?**

 .. _fig-evolutionary-dt-algorithm-tree: